Major League Soccer Franchise Coming To STL

 Recent efforts to bring Major League Soccer (MLS) to St. Louis were rewarded on Tuesday, Aug.
-20, after a representative of MLS announced at a press conference that St. Louis is to become the 28th team in the league.
+20, after MLS Commissioner Don Garber announced at a press conference that St. Louis is to become the 28th team in the league.

-Opening the announcement was retired soccer playor Taylor Twellman, who credited much of the victory to St. Louis’ passionate fans.

-“There’s never been a period of time in St. Louis history where soccer wasn’t at the core.
-There’s no doubt in my mind that St. Louis will take MLS to a whole new level and the reason why is every single one of you,” said Twellman.

-Also speaking at the conference were St. Louis Mayor Lyda Krewson, Board of Alderman President Lewis Reed, MLS Commissioner Don Garber and Carolyn Kindle Betz, who lead MLS4TheLou, a campaign to bring MLS to St. Louis.
+Also speaking at the conference was Carolyn Kindle Betz, who lead the mostly female group MLS4TheLou, a campaign to bring MLS to St. Louis.

-Kindle Betz’s group is a multigenerational team comprised almost entirely of women.
-The St. Louis MLS franchise will be one of the first few women-majority-owned soccer clubs in professional sports history and the first in MLS.
+The St. Louis MLS franchise will be one of the first few women-majority-owned clubs in professional sports history and the first in MLS.

 The group consists mostly of the Taylor family, founders of Enterprise Holdings and World Wide Technology CEO Jim Kavanaugh, himself a former professional soccer player.